+\paragraph{Table-Related Tasks.} There has been a long history of table-related tasks.
 Earlier work has focused on extracting table content from HTML \citep{chen-etal-2000-mining, tengli-etal-2004-learning}.
-The deep learning era has seen more diverse table-related tasks such as table question answering (table QA), the task of answering a question given the table and certain context in the format of multiple-choice \citep{jauhar2016tabmcq} and free-form answer \citep{nan-etal-2022-fetaqa}; table fact verification, the task of determining whether a given claim is supported or refuted by the table content \citep{chen2019tabfact, gupta-etal-2020-infotabs}; table-to-text, the task of generating a description given the table or some highlighted table cells \citep{parikh-etal-2020-totto}.
+The deep learning era has seen more diverse table-related tasks such as table question answering (table QA), the task of answering a question given the table and certain context in the format of multiple-choice \citep{jauhar2016tabmcq} and free-form answer \citep{nan-etal-2022-fetaqa}; table fact verification, the task of determining whether a given claim is supported or refuted by the table content \citep{Chen2020TabFact, gupta-etal-2020-infotabs}; table-to-text, the task of generating a description given the table or some highlighted table cells \citep{parikh-etal-2020-totto}; text-to-SQL, the task of generating a SQL query given the table schema and a user query \citep{zhong2018seqsql, yu-etal-2018-spider}.
 These proposed benchmarks cover a diverse set of domains, including Wikipedia tables \citep{parikh-etal-2020-totto}, financial tables \citep{chen-etal-2021-finqa}, scientific tables \citep{moosavi2021scigen}, which serve as invaluable sources for developing and testing general table understanding models.